onqtam/headjack/src/introduction/addressing.md

 > Society can’t understand itself if it can’t be honest with itself, and it can’t be honest with itself if it can only live in the present moment.

+**Information is fragile without an ecosystem of identity, reputation, references, context & liability - our digital history lacks a solid foundation.**

 https://cyber.harvard.edu/sites/default/files/2019-06/2019-06_zittrainIP.pdf